SequAna-Ukon/binac_trinity/readme_Abdo.md

 # down-stream Trinity de-novo assembly on BINAC
-## Taxonomy profilling for reads
+## Taxonomy profiling for reads
-implement some taxonomic checks to see that we are working with the orgnisms that we expect An mmseqs taxonomy database has been create as per section "Taxonomy assignment" of:https://mmseqs.com/latest/userguide.pdf
+implement some taxonomic checks to see that we are working with the organisms that we expect An mmseqs taxonomy database has been created as per section "Taxonomy assignment" of:https://mmseqs.com/latest/userguide.pdf
 - concatenate reads from Ben's pipeline were used
 - concatenate reads were sub-sampled for 10K reads